wakeupguruu/wakeupguruu/README.md

 ### Full-Stack Developer | AI & Workflow Automation Enthusiast

-I specialize in building robust, data-driven web applications with a focus on solving complex problems, from educational tools to financial services.
+I specialize in building web applications with a focus on solving complex problems, from educational tools to AI services.
 I enjoy integrating emerging technologies like LLMs and animation engines to create unique, valuable products.

 ---